 But they may have succeeded beyond their own expectations.
 This bat is not just a good bat.
 It is the best sub $100 bat we have ever tested.
 It is moderately end-weighted to have a feel more similar to wood bats than most other aluminum bats we have tested, and seems to go hand in hand with improved hitting mechanics.

-I strongly recommended this bat for contact hitters with slender body builds between the ages of 7-12.
+I strongly recommended the Axe Bat Origin for contact hitters with slender body builds between the ages of 7-11.